 2. It is never acceptable to ask someone about their private parts.
 This is true for everyone, though, not just trans people.
 Just like it’s not ok to touch a pregnant woman’s belly without her consent, politeness is still politeness no matter what someone is doing with their identity.

 3. Anything that happens in a doctor’s office is also something that is no one else’s business.
-How would you feel if you were asked loudly in public about your prostate meds or your diflucan or viagra prescription?
+How would you feel if you were asked loudly in public about your prostate meds or [WF_CLEANUP]?
 Manners.

 4. By the time someone is ready to tell the world that they are transitioning, it is safe to assume that they have already pondered, researched, and agonized about their decision.
 They have certainly talked to a psychologist and a medical doctor at a bare minimum, and probably sought all sorts of wise counsel over a course of months or years.
 They have, without a doubt, considered deeply and with great angst the way it will influence the lives of those they love.
 Therefore to ask if they’re sure, or if they’ve thought about how it might affect their children, is unhelpful and insulting.
 (Unless of course they have a history of cooking meth or making other rash and impulsive decisions that endanger their loved ones.)
 Otherwise, assume the best.